Food Safety

 Sanitation control in stores

-Sapporo Lion implements hygiene management based on the HACCP concept, and is promoting the visualization of hygiene management by creating an electronic system for the hygiene management ledgers kept at each store.
-To ensure that our customers can enjoy their meals with peace of mind, we conduct annual hygiene audits at all of our restaurants nationwide.
+Sapporo Lion implements hygiene management that incorporates the concept of HACCP, stores each store's hygiene management records in an electronic system, and promotes visualization of hygiene management.
+To ensure that our customers can enjoy their meals with peace of mind, Sapporo Lion conducts annual hygiene audits at all of its restaurants nationwide.
 Additionally, random microorganism testing is conducted on food and equipment to verify quality and ensure safe and secure food is being provided.
 Any items discovered needing improvement with these sanitation inspections or microorganism testing, will result in requests to the facility to present an improvement report, which will be inspected to see whether improvements have actually been made.

 Employee sanitation management training and system establishment